FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

       :height: 0.75in
       :align: left

-   name：**New build**
+   name:**New build**

-   effect：Select a template to create a new program file
+   effect:Select a template to create a new program file

 .. note::
    .. image:: teaching_pendant_software/072.png